dalehassinger/Blog/about/index.md

 * Special Thanks to David Kruse for getting me started with vRA.
 * Special Thanks to Vincent Riccio for allowing me to do SaltStack Config Presentations with you at VMworld 21 and SaltConf 21.
 * Special Thanks to my first manager at VMware: Alex Musicante.
 You believed in me and my passion/skills/knowledge of the VMware Products.
 You gave me a career opportunity that no one else did.
-* Special Thanks to some past and present co-workers, SEs, TAMs, HVC Members that I learned a lot from: Kirk Shaffer, Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2), Ryan Palmer, Megan Koss, Josh Demcher.
+* Special Thanks to some past and present co-workers, SEs, TAMs, HVC Members that I learned a lot from: Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2), Ryan Palmer, Megan Koss, Josh Demcher, Kirk Shaffer.
 * Special Thanks to the person that gave me my first Job in IT: David Cornelius
 * List of Bloggers that I follow and have learned a lot by them “Giving Back”: Cody De Arkland, Luc Dekens, Kyle Ruddy, William Lam, Nathen Bennett, Vince Wood, Alan Renouf.
 * and anyone else that helped me in my journey called my career…